 Versace model and knockout artist.
 Not the typical combination.

 Alan Jouban wasted little time in touching up Ben Saunders in the Amway Center.
 Jouban was on point with his strikes, landing heavy leg kicks, hard punches and sharp elbows.
-It was a fun scrap, with Saunders getting in some licks of his own.
-But it was clearly Jouban who was leading the charge.
+It was a fun scrap, with Saunders getting in some licks of his own, but Jouban clearly led the charge.

 In the second round, the 36-year-old finished the job.

 With a left hand, Jouban sent Saunders to the canvas in an unconscious heap.
-Jouban got on the mic after the fight to tell his wife they will celebrate their anniversary at Walt Disney World.
-Perhaps Jouban is celebrating the happiest weekend on Earth.
+Jouban got on the mic after the fight to tell his wife they will celebrate their anniversary at Disney World.
+Perhaps Jouban is celebrating the happiest weekend on earth.

 Winner: Marion Reneau

 The first round did not go Marion Reneau's way.
 Sara McMann scored a takedown and pummeled her from side control.
 There was nothing about the first five minutes that would make anyone think Reneau would pull out a victory.

 But she did.

 The 40-year-old wonder clocked her opponent on the feet early in the second.
 McMann began searching for a takedown right away.
 Suddenly, after some brief grappling, McMann was fighting a triangle attempt from Reneau off her back.